Cian-Murray-Doyle/Sales-Dashboard-Using-Excel/README.md

 # Sales-Dashboard-Using-Excel

-About Using Bloomacre Software sales data for the year to create an interactive dashboard that highlights each sales managers performance and provides insightful revenue statistics.
-The dashboard can be interacted with by entering a look up number from 1-15 assigned to each sales manager in cell K31.
+About Using Bloomacre Software sales data for the year to create an interactive dashboard that highlights each sales manager's performance and provides insightful revenue statistics.
+The dashboard can be interacted with by entering a look-up number from 1-15 assigned to each sales manager in cell K31.

-Along with the dashboard the company want to implement their data in to an SQL database to allow for quick and easy data query's.
+Along with the dashboard the company want to implement their data into an SQL database to allow for quick and easy data queries.

 Skills Showcased: